Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Theory

-Decompose a MIMO problem to SISO problems using beams can often reduce the complexity.
+Decompose a MIMO problem to SISO problems can often reduce the complexity.

-{} But for different decompositions of the input covariance matrices $\mathbf{\Sigma}_{1:L}$, $\left\{ \mathbf{r}_{l,m}\right\} $ and $\left\{ q_{l,m}\right\} $ are different in general, and thus the covariance transformation may also be different.
-However, as shown by the theorem below, the covariance transformation of (\ref{eq:CovTrans}) is unique and has an explicit matrix expression if the input covariance matrices have the polite water-filling structure. \begin{thm} For any input covariance matrices $\mathbf{\Sigma}_{1:L}$ satisfying the polite water-filling structure, the covariance transformation (\ref{eq:CovTrans}) is unique, i.e., for all decompositions of $\mathbf{\Sigma}_{1:L}$, it will be transformed to the same dual input $\hat{\mathbf{\Sigma}}_{1:L}$, and vice versa.
-Furthermore, the dual input covariance matrices $\hat{\mathbf{\mathbf{\Sigma}}}_{1:L}$ satisfies the following matrix equation
+{} For different decompositions, $\left\{ \mathbf{r}_{l,m}\right\} $ and $\left\{ q_{l,m}\right\} $ are different, and thus the covariance transformation may also be different.
+But if the input covariance matrices have the polite water-filling structure, its covariance transformation is unique and has an explicit matrix expression. \begin{thm} For any input covariance matrices $\mathbf{\Sigma}_{1:L}$ satisfying the polite water-filling structure, its covariance transformation (\ref{eq:CovTrans}) is unique, i.e., for all decompositions of $\mathbf{\Sigma}_{1:L}$, it will be transformed to the same dual input $\hat{\mathbf{\Sigma}}_{1:L}$, and vice versa.
+Furthermore, the dual input $\hat{\mathbf{\mathbf{\Sigma}}}_{1:L}$ satisfies the following matrix equation